1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Laboratory Tests

-Measurement of the CEA (carcinoembryonic antigen) tumor marker provides a baseline for staging and monitoring treatment response.
+The CEA (carcinoembryonic antigen) tumor marker is measured and it acts as a marker of staging and treating response.

 Advanced Testing (if needed)